-Therefore, when assessing investment opportunities, a successful investor will have to recognize emerging companies and buy shares of their stock before other investors get wind of the lucrative company.
+Therefore, when assessing investment opportunities, a successful investor might try to recognize emerging companies, and buy shares of their stock while the price is low and before other investors get wind of the lucrative company.

-Investors may also confuse a dead cat bounce for the bottom of a bear market.
+Investors may also confuse a dead cat bounce for the actual bottom of a bear market.
 It’s not uncommon for stocks to significantly rebound after the bear market hits bottom.

 Investing Strategies to Avoid a Dead Cat Bounce

 Investors who are just starting may want to consider building a portfolio of a dozen or so securities.
 Picking a few stocks allows investors to monitor performance while giving their portfolio a little diversification.
-This means the investor distributes their money across several different types of securities instead of investing all of their money in one security, which in turn helps to minimize risk.
+This means the investor distributes their money across several different types of securities instead of investing all of their money in one security, which in turn can help to minimize risk.

 Investors with restricted funds might consider investing in just a few stocks while offsetting risk by investing in mutual funds or exchange-traded funds (ETFs).

 For investors who would prefer not to execute an active investing strategy alone, they can speak with a professional manager.
 Working with a professional manager may help the investors better navigate the intricacies of various market cycles.

-Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
+Investment decisions should be based on an individual’s specific financial needs, goals, and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.

-1) Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC Registered Investment Advisor (“Sofi Wealth“).
+1) Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC registered investment advisor (“Sofi Wealth“).
 Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC, an affiliated SEC registered broker dealer and member FINRA/SIPC, (“Sofi Securities).